Catarinaperiquito/Google-Data-Analytics---Cyclistic-Case-Study/README.md

 ```
 ![](https://github.com/Catarinaperiquito/Google-Data-Analytics---Cyclistic-Case-Study/blob/main/Captura%20ride_month2.png)

-We can see by the results that both type of customers are more active during the warmer month.
+We can see by the results that both type of customers are more active during the warmer months.
 So this is not a distinguishable factor.
 Nonetheless it is clear that casual users ride more than member during spring and summer.
 This way we can conclude that seasons affect the amount of membership rides.

 ### **When do different users ride throughout the day? and week?**